OpenTreeOfLife/otindex/ottreeindex/scripts/README.md

 For use with pyramid:

-* initializedb.py: the pyramid file for initializing the database
+* initializedb.py: the pyramid file for initializing the database.
+You should not need to edit this.

 # Setting up the database on the command line